Finalist for 2019 Kraken Book Prize for Middle-Grade Fiction

 The inspiration for Brenda’s next novel for young readers came from her nieces, two girls she’s madly in love with.
-One niece earned the nickname Sunshine, for her joyful disposition, and the other has a quirky sense of humor, heart of gold, and some demanding special needs.
+One niece earned the nickname Sunshine, for her joyful disposition, and the other has a quirky sense of humor, heart of gold, and a disability called Sensory Processing Disorder.
 When Brenda’s sister called one morning to tell her a story about her daughters that brought tears to her eyes, Brenda knew she had to write about it in order to figure out what it all meant.
-The story expanded and became Sing Something True, a book about a girl learning to assert herself in a sticky social situation while navigating the challenges, blessings, heartbreak, and humor that an older sister with special needs brings to her life.
+The story expanded and became Sing Something True, a book about a girl navigating the challenges, blessings, heartbreak, and humor that a friendship triangle, a strangely personable robin, and a sister with a disability bring to her life.

 Though a Chicago girl at heart, Brenda now splits her time between South Florida and New York City.
 When she isn’t writing, she volunteers as a counselor for Crisis Text Line, plays tennis, bakes cakes and cookies, sees as much live theater as possible, and travels the world with that fabulous college sweetheart of hers.